I grew up in Salem, Oregon. Our family moved to the Pacific Northwest from South Dakota, in the fall of 1976.

-Thankfully, after second grade I was able to return to Englewood, my friends, and the terrific teachers there.
+Thankfully, after second grade I was able to return to Englewood, my friends and the terrific teachers there.

-After Englewood, instead of moving on with my compadres, most of whom were slated for Parrish, I was assigned to Waldo Middle School.
+After Englewood, instead of moving on with my compatriots, most of whom were slated for Parrish, I was assigned to Waldo Middle School.
 It was a mix of good and bad experiences, though I have fond memories of playing basketball and learning Spanish.